Semina-project/semina/README.md

 ## What Semina is not

-- Not a DAO in the traditional sense
+- Not a traditional DAO
 - Not a community-governed project
 - Not a short-term venture
 - Not an investment thesis

 Participation does not imply control.
 Ownership does not imply authority.